 In WHO-GBCI Phase 2 (2026–2028), which begins in 2026, the initiative plans to expand the target regions and cities based on the outcomes of Phase 1 and move the plan into the implementation phase.
 Efforts will be expanded from the city level to the national level, and initiatives tailored to the specific circumstances of each country and region will be advanced to build sustainable healthcare systems.

 Beginning in Phase 2, Daiichi Sankyo has entered a three-year (2026–2028) strategic partnership with C/Can to support implementation efforts aligned with the objectives of the WHO-GBCI.
-Leveraging the expertise and experience cultivated in the field of oncology, the company will contribute to improving equitable access to breast cancer care and strengthening healthcare systems through partnerships that support locally led implementation and capacity building.
-Guided by its purpose of “Contribute to the enrichment of quality of life around the world,” Daiichi Sankyo will continue to work toward realizing sustainable and inclusive healthcare and society through global partnerships.
+Leveraging the expertise and experience cultivated in the field of oncology, the company will work to advance equitable access to cancer care and strengthening healthcare systems through partnerships that support locally led implementation and capacity building.

 *City Cancer Challenge (C/Can) is a global nonprofit organization supporting cities in low- and middle-income countries to strengthen cancer care systems through locally led, multisectoral collaboration.
 By convening governments, healthcare providers, civil society, and global partners, C/Can works to improve equitable access to quality cancer care and build sustainable impact from the ground up.